 The PLECS Coder can produce code for a specific hardware target.
 Target support packages permit customizing the code generated for virtually any CPU/MCU-based platform.
 A simple association between signals in a PLECS model and the physical input and output pins on a target is made directly in the schematic via I/O blocks.

 - RT Box Target

 The RT Box Target support package for PLECS directly targets the PLECS RT Box.
-The PLECS RT Box component libary contains blocks for configuring general analog and digital inputs and outputs to and from the unit.
+The PLECS RT Box component library contains blocks for configuring general analog and digital inputs and outputs to and from the unit.
 Specialized blocks are included for capturing PWM signals from an external source and generating quadrature encoder signals directed to a controller.
 Below is an example of an offline PLECS model schematic of a three-phase solar inverter system where real-time capable code for the plant, incoming PWM signals, and outgoing current and voltage measurement signals can be generated using the PLECS Coder.

-The External Mode allows the user to connect an offline PLECS model with a real-time model running on the RT-Box in order to tune parameter values on the target and display captured online data in a PLECS Scope.
+The External Mode allows the user to connect an offline PLECS model with a real-time model running on the RT Box in order to tune parameter values on the target and display captured online data in a PLECS Scope.

 - TI C2000 Target